a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-entities.md

 Setting a map entity's `isUncollidable` attribute to true will prevent other entities from being able to collide with it.
 Other entities will just ignore it when doing collision logic.
-However, the map entity that is set to `isUncolliable` can still perform collision logic against other entities if desired.
+However, the map entity that is set to `isUncollidable` can still perform collision logic against other entities if desired.

 ### Existence Flag